General George Patton

 There are more holster options for women now, but some are limited in the number of models they will fit, so if a bra holster is really the best option for you, you want to know what models it is available for prior to shopping for your gun.
 If you can find the perfect match – A firearm you love and a holster you will wear – you will successfully carry your firearm.
 If it is a mismatch you won’t carry all the time as you should – or you might settle for a less than ideal mode of carry that can inhibit your effectiveness when you need it most.

 |The Well Armed Woman Thigh Holster|

 It is so frustrating for women to want to use a particular type of holster to only learn that it is not available for their firearms.
-There are of course some “universal” options that work very well, but again the size, weight and width of the firearm is a significant factor.
+There are of course some “universal” options that work very well, but again the size, weight, and width of the firearm is a significant factors.

 So if you have not purchased your carry firearm take some time to really consider what type of clothing you tend to wear most often for both work and pleasure and investigate the best options for you.
 At The Well Armed Woman, I try to help by making and offering videos demonstrating various holsters to help you make the best decision possible.
 I also offer most holsters as returnable if they just don’t work for you.
 But do your homework first to minimize frustration and unnecessary shipping costs.